 For clarification on timber grading talk with a NS Timber Flooring team member and see the difference in person at our Brisbane timber flooring showroom.

 The cleanest grade option.
-The timber from these grades will provide a finished floor where the natural timber feature or natural discolouration will not dominate the appearance of the floor.
-Some of the feature that is permitted can include short narrow gum veins, a limited number and size of past borer activity and small knots.
+The timber from these grades will provide a finished floor where the natural timber feature will not dominate the appearance of the floor.
+Some of the feature that is permitted can include short narrow gum veins in limited numbers.

 A medium feature grade option with the timber from this grade providing a floor that may have significantly more character than a Select Grade floor.
 To some degree this will depend on the features present in a particular species.
-In one species gum veins may naturally be prevalent while in another there may be few gum veins but past borer activity may be more prevalent.
-Therefore, this grade can be expected to have greater character than Select Grade, and contain an increased amount of gum vein, past borer activity, knots and natural discolouration, adding to that natural floor appearance.
+In one species gum veins may naturally be prevalent while in another there may be few gum veins but past forest activity may be more prevalent.
+Therefore, this grade can be expected to have greater character than Select, and contain an increased amount of gum vein, past borer activity, knots and natural discolouration, adding to that natural floor appearance.

-A high feature grade of timber where the finished floor contains boards with similar features to Medium Feature / Standard Grade but where the features such as gum veins may be longer and wide, and past borer activity may be more frequent.
+A high feature grade of timber where the finished floor contains boards with similar features to Medium Feature / Standard Grade but where the features such as gum veins may be longer and wider, and past borer activity may be more frequent.
 Again depending on the species, features will vary and in some instances boards meeting High Feature grade may only appear moderately featured and achieving a truly naturally featured floor.